 What’s stopping you?
 You have everything to gain and nothing to lose, right?

 Maybe that is the problem….you have nothing to lose; there is no immediate, tangible consequence for not starting.
 Things will just stay the same.
 Unless the consequence of not changing is dire, life will just carry on as it has been.
+This is sometimes referred to as “status quo bias”.
 Not great but not awful either.
 You’ll struggle on as you have been doing, having adapted your expectations of yourself to cope.
-Who cares if you don’t lose that weight, get more sleep, eat more vegetables, do more exercise, save more money?
+Who cares if you don’t lose that weight, get more sleep, eat more vegetables, do more exercise, save more money now?
+You’ll start later.

 It is difficult to appreciate the long term consequences of not acting now when you may not see them for years to come.
 In that case, perhaps focus on smaller, more immediate benefits.
 So instead of saying to yourself “I need to work on my sleep habits in order to reduce my risk of dementia” think of it in terms of ” a good night’s sleep will give me more energy tomorrow to get through the day”.